ntrrg/ntweb-history/content/projects/ntweb/index.en.md

 {{< /note >}}

-This retrieves a single element.
+Retrieves a single element.
 See [API](#api) for more details about common properties.

 ### Search index

 <https://nt.web.ve/en/search-index/index.json>

-This retrieves all the indexable elements for search engines.
+Retrieves all the indexable elements for search engines.
 It is an array of objects, and every object has the `url`, `title`, `description` and `content` properties.
 The value of the `content` property is base64 encoded.